Macedonian Ruins

 Scriptural Congruency

-Not only must the translator consider the context of those verses, their translation must be congruent, or in agreement, with the rest of scripture and the character of God.
+Not only must the translator consider the context of those verses, but their translation must be congruent, or in agreement, with the rest of scripture and the character of God.
 If we are to live in submission to secular governing authorities then Jesus and others in scripture must act accordingly—but they do not.
-Jesus was often at odds with governing authorities when healing on the sabbath, instructing others to carry their beds on the sabbath, eating without washing hands, etc. Daniel prayed to God in direct disobedience to secular governing authorities.
+Jesus was often at odds with governing authorities when healing on the Sabbath, instructing others to carry their beds on the Sabbath, eating without washing hands, etc. Daniel prayed to God in direct disobedience to secular governing authorities.
 The apostles disobeyed them and continued to preach Jesus.

 'Secular Government' cannot be a proper interpretation of Paul's words in these verses, but what was his intention?